nbeany/Devforum/README.md

 ### 4. Database Setup

-Make sure MySQL is running and create the database:
+Make sure PostgreSQL is running and create the database:

 ```sql
 CREATE DATABASE askethiopia;